 - Products Liability – The designers, manufacturers, distributors, and sellers of products must minimize the risk of harm from their products to the public.
 A death that results from a faulty design, defective manufacturing process, or failure to warn of possible injuries or death can be the basis for a wrongful death lawsuit.

-- Work Related Accidents – Any death that occurs in the workplace as a result of company negligence can be the basis of a wrongful death lawsuit, and these commonly include illness due to unsafe work environments, fires or explosions, faulty equipment, or improper training and machine related incidents.
+- Work-Related Accidents – Any death that occurs in the workplace as a result of company negligence can be the basis of a wrongful death lawsuit, and these commonly include illness due to unsafe work environments, fires or explosions, faulty equipment, or improper training and machine related incidents.

-You will need all of the necessary documents to make a wrongful death claim: the death certificate, the Office of the Medical Investigator report, and any incident reports related to the death.
-Your personal injury attorney will help you gather this documentation, as well as proof of income, and any other supporting documents to prove damages, liability, and negligence.
+Even when negligence and liability are obvious, calculating damages is a complicated process.
+Your personal injury attorney may use testimonies from financial and medical experts to support your claim.
+Your lawyer will also help you avoid costly mistakes that would reduce your final recovery or prevent you from recovering any compensation at all.
+What’s more, your Shreveport wrongful death attorney will make sure you have all of the necessary documents to make a wrongful death claim: the death certificate, the Office of the Medical Investigator report, and any incident reports related to the death.
+They can help you gather this documentation, as well as proof of income, and any other supporting documents to prove damages, liability, and negligence.

 The Northwest LA wrongful death attorneys at Gordon & Gordon have been helping families obtain compensation for the losses they’ve experienced following the untimely death of their loved one for years now.
 They know what it takes to prove fault and how to negotiate for the best possible outcome, whether that be a wrongful death settlement or a court award.
 If you’re seeking justice for your loved one’s death, we encourage you to speak with our compassionate attorneys as soon as possible.